Artist Statement

 Do Tell?
 Art Exhibit for Child Abuse Awareness - UNC Wilmington - April 2018

-Senior Exhibit - UNC Wilmington - April 2016
+Senior Exhibit (Bachelor in Studio Art) - UNC Wilmington - April 2016

 Artist Bio